The task at hand is a big one.

 As the workshop comes to a close, the student teams report their findings.
 Talking about their countries’ entrepreneurship education and infrastructure, bureaucratic support and entrepreneurial attitudes, they propose how governments can make changes.

-Thinking of all the factors that can influence a country’s entrepreneurial environment, Alaa Abusalah MSAEL’22 admits that she never considered the important role that government leaders can play.
+Thinking of all the factors that can influence a country’s entrepreneurial environment, Alaa Abusalah MS’22 admits that she never considered the important role that government leaders can play.
 She participated with Cantaluppi on the India team.

 “I’ve served in local government most of my career, but I never really thought about how influential governments can be to enabling an ecosystem of entrepreneurship,” Abusalah says.
 “The GEM workshop helped put things in perspective.”